Attunga/sanitise/README.md

-# sanitise
+# Introduction to sanitise
 sanitise is a Log File Sanitiser to remove email and ip addresses from log or other informational text files.

-This programs is still very much in development, don't expect fireworks
+This programs is still very much in development, don't expect fireworks at this stage

 ## Usage